 The first place to look is your home state.
-As of 2022, 30 states including the District of Columbia, offer special state income tax benefits to their residents (like a state income tax deduction for contributions to the 529 plan of that state) and/or lower fees for residents as well2.
+As of 2022, 30 states including the District of Columbia, offer special state income tax benefits to their residents, such as a state income tax deduction or tax credit or contributions to the 529 plan of that state.
+Some states provide lower fees for residents as well2.
 There are 7 states that provide income tax deductions for contributions to any 529 plan, regardless of location.
 They include: Arizona, Arkansas, Kansas, Minnesota, Missouri, Montana and Pennsylvania.

 Fees can have a major impact on the performance of a 529 account.
-Look for plans with low fees — anywhere from 0.13% to 0.89% is good.
+You may want to consider lower fee plans.
+Most generally range from 0.13% to 0.89%.
 States with plans in this range include Utah, New York, Iowa, Michigan and Nevada.

 Choice of funds

-While fees are important, different 529 plans have different kinds of funds available.
+While fees are important, different 529 plans have variable funds from which to select.
 It’s crucial to examine these choices and track record of the funds.

 If creditor protection is a major issue, be sure to review this aspect of each plan.
 Alaska and New York (and perhaps other states) have special provisions for creditor protection, subject to certain restrictions.

 All states have contribution limits ($300,000 and up in most states), and others raise their limits each year to keep up with rising college costs.
 Some plans also may have a contribution limit, both initially and each year.

 Talk with your financial advisor when you’re ready to consider a 529 plan.
 You’ll have a lot to think about before determining whether a 529 plan is right to finance your children’s education and then finding the plan that’s right for you.
 Your financial advisor can help you structure a plan that best fits your needs.